Stray/GuardedCommandMap/ReadMe.md

 									  OfferLabourCommand,
 									  [OnlyAfterLearningPeriod, OnlyWhenBehindSchedule],
 									  DayCycleEvent);

+##Fallback Commands

+You can also provide a fallback Command which will fire if the guards *don't* approve.

+	guardedCommandMap.mapGuardedEventWithFallback(DayCycleEvent.DAY_COMPLETED,
+									  ShowDayProgressBehindSchedule, // if the guard approves
+									  ShowDayProgress, // if the guard doesn't approve OnlyWhenBehindSchedule,
+									  DayCycleEvent);

 ##Incorporating GuardedCommandMap into your robotlegs project

 You just need to instantiate and map it in your context - either early in startup, or by overriding the mapInjections context method: